j-u-p-iter/http-client/README.md

 Several notes about a POST request:

-- to send a POST request you should call an `update` method;
+- to send a POST request you should call an `add` method;
 - cancelling a request throws an error, you should catch and handle somehow.

 ```typescript